open-oni/open-oni/docs/install/docker.md

 project's directories is rarely a good idea.

 A lot of the time, you don't need to mount anything at all.
-You can use `docker cp`, for instance, to alter your configuration, copy plugins into a volume, etc. "One and done" changes may not warrant exposing an entire volume forever.
+You can use `docker cp` and/or temporary containers, for instance, to alter your configuration, copy plugins into a volume, etc. "One and done" changes may not warrant exposing an entire volume forever.

 So we advise that you let podman manage volumes when possible.
 You will rarely need to change plugins, themes, or even configuration.
 This is especially true